Joel Klatt names 10 Big Ten-SEC college football matchups he wants to see

 Klatt: “LSU at USC, Lane back in LA.
 Yep, yep, you bet.
 You bet.
 Lane’s obviously been back to LA, but not in an official capacity since he was left on the tarmac as the head coach of the USC Trojans.
 Bring him back.
 LSU at USC.
 Yep, I want that every day of the week.
 I want it every year.”

 This is just a party.
-We didn’t quite expect this to be a Big Ten-SEC matchup a few years ago, but we’ll take it!
-Kiffin returning to USC on the opposite sideline, especially with all that’s transpired since, yeah, feed that to the audience!
+We didn’t quite expect this to be a Big Ten-SEC matchup a few years ago, but we’ll take it.
+Lane Kiffin returning to USC on the opposite sideline, especially with all that’s transpired since, yeah, feed that to the audience!

 Nebraska vs. Oklahoma